eduhbg/hash-compare/README.md

 *The MD5 hash function was originally designed for use as a secure cryptographic hash algorithm for authenticating digital signatures.
 But MD5 has been deprecated for uses other than as a noncryptographic checksum to verify data integrity and detect unintentional data corruption."*

-*Text from the [Search Security](https://searchsecurity.techtarget.com/definition/MD5) website.
+*Text from the [Tech Target](https://searchsecurity.techtarget.com/definition/MD5) website.
 Access the site to learn more about MD5.*

 ## What I've learned:
 How MD5 works and how is easy to compare the hashes by making a comparison with a list of possibles passwords.